strongloop/strongloop.com2/_posts/2017-06-13-strongloop-mobile-monday-teamup-api-first-hackathon.md

 > On top of maintaining links, we parse through the content and use Watson's cloud services to accurately translate and rebuild the content in a cohesive fashion.
 Unlike Google Translate services that blindly go through the webpage and tries to translate every sentence it sees, our service takes a more logical approach and more accurately translates our content.

-{% include image.html file='third prize.png' alt='Third Prize Winners' %}
+{% include image.html file='2017/third prize.png' alt='Third Prize Winners' %}

 This team included Tommy Inouye, Sean Inouye, Edward Donovan and Shuyang Sun.